MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 To write data to the database we'll need to implement the following steps:

-1. Build a `DatabaseReference` to the location you want to read from
+1. Build a `DatabaseReference` to the location you want to write to
 1. Use `setValue` or `updateChildValues` method of `DatabaseReference` to write data to the database

 Let's walk through an example of writing to the database: